1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 5. Stay Active

-• Regular exercise helps keep your digestive system moving.
+• Exercise keeps your digestive system moving.

-• Even daily walks can reduce constipation.
+• Even daily walks help prevent constipation.

 Section 4: Diet and Lifestyle Tips for Anal Fissure Relief